tree

 Edible Qualities

-Goldcot Apricot is a small tree that is commonly grown for its edible qualities.
+Goldcot Apricot is a small tree that is typically grown for its edible qualities.
 It produces gold round fruit (technically 'drupes') with yellow overtones and orange flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: